Let’s face it: All infographics are not necessarily created equal.

 Grammatical errors are such a common thing.
 Many writers, authors, and English teachers have done their best to help people create impeccable content by correcting grammatical errors.

 Copyblogger was smart.
-Instead of creating another post, they decided to create a professional and highly valuable infographic.
+Instead of creating another blog post, they decided to create a professional and highly valuable infographic.

 Here’s an excerpt from the infographic: